 Have you tried any of these natural perfumes?
 I’d love to hear about your results.
 Share in the comments below!

-Note: perfume and fragrance is such a personal preference and everyone leans toward different aromas, so my picking Ime as the winner is just based on my preference for light, crisp aromas.
+Note: perfume and fragrance is such a personal preference and everyone leans toward different aromas, so my picking Skylar as the winner is just based on my preference for light, crisp aromas (my second favorite is Ime).
 Someone else might prefer something rich and floral (go for Thorn + Bloom or Strange Invisible), while another woman might like something really woodsy and smoky (Vered is for you!).

 where to buy natural perfume

 Though I know most people’s go-to beauty store is Sephora, you won’t find any natural perfume options there.

 The links listed above will all take you to where you can buy the natural perfumes if you’re interested in trying them out–and almost all of these natural perfume brands sell sampler assortment packs so you can try before you commit to a large bottle.

 Wherever you buy your natural perfume, just make sure to read the label fully and if you have questions about the origin of any ingredients, what the blends are made from or if anything is vague, don’t hesitate to reach out to the perfumier directly and ask.
 A trustworthy brand will have no problem sharing the specifics of what goes into their natural perfume with you.
 If they won’t tell you, run far away!